CREATIVE DIRECTION • GRAPHIC DESIGN • MOTION GRAPHICS

 (3) While insulin therapy keeps people with T1D alive and can help keep blood glucose levels within the recommended range, it is not a cure, nor does it prevent the possibility of T1D’s serious effects.

-(4) Insulin was first used to treat a person with diabetes in 1922.
+(4) Insulin was first used to treat a diabetic patient in 1922.
 The discoverers sold the patent for $1 so it could be accessible for all; however, since the 90s, the cost of insulin has increased by over 1200%.

 (5) The cost of production for a vial of most types of insulin is between $3.69 and $6.16.